 This is a question that many people ask themselves and it’s certainly worthwhile to ponder.
 Legal advice can help you work out how much your claim is worth and may stop you from settling for an amount that is significantly less than what you might have otherwise received.

 What is CTP Insurance?

-CTP compensation is only payable if the accident wasn’t your fault (except for catastrophic injury accidents).
-For example, if you were stationary at a red light and another car drove into the back of your car, causing injuries to your neck, back and chest, you may have an entitlement to CTP compensation from that car’s insurer.
-This is because it’s likely to be found that the other car’s driver was at fault.
+CTP compensation is only payable if the accident wasn’t your fault, or if you are only partly to blame.
+For example, if you were stationary at a red light and another car drove into the back of your car, causing injuries to your neck and back, you may have an entitlement to CTP compensation from that car’s insurer.

 Compensation may be for a range of things including: